 Drs.
 Patrice Nicholas and Suellen Breakey offer an overview of how extreme heat and weather, poor air quality, hurricanes, flooding, rising sea levels, and post-disaster health challenges affect our mental health.

-Referring clinicians should fill out the TMS Referral Form so we can determine whether the program is a good fit for the individual and gather relevant clinical information.
+Referring clinicians should fill out the appropriate referral form so we can determine whether the program is a good fit for the individual and gather relevant clinical information.
 A completed referral form is required prior to treatment.

 Please send completed referral forms to email@example.com.